Study of HEMAX PFS Versus EPREX/ ERYPO® in Predialysis Chronic Kidney Disease

 Time Frame: 12 weeks of treatment

-Evaluate the efficacy of treatment with erythropoietin alfa through increased levels of hemoglobin from baseline value to the mean value of the 8 to 12 weeks of treatment, comparing patients treated with HEMAX® PFS versus EPREX/ ERYPO®.
+Evaluate the efficacy of treatment with erythropoietin alfa through the measured changes in levels of hemoglobin from baseline value to the mean value of the 8 to 12 weeks of treatment, comparing patients treated with HEMAX® PFS versus EPREX/ ERYPO®.

 12 weeks of treatment

-Adverse Events and Adverse Reactions (safety and tolerability) at week 12
+Adverse Events and Adverse Reactions (Safety and Tolerability) at Weeks 12 and 24.

 Time Frame: 24 weeks of treatment

-Evaluate the safety through the incidence of adverse events and adverse reactions after 12 and 24 weeks of treatment, comparing patients treated with HEMAX® PFS versus those treated with EPREX/ ERYPO®.
+Evaluate the safety through the incidence of adverse events and adverse reactions asessed after 12 and 24 weeks of treatment (week 24 reported which includes those evaluated at week 12), comparing patients treated with HEMAX® PFS versus those treated with EPREX/ ERYPO®.

 24 weeks of treatment